MARK37 Resources

 Consumer Privacy Act (OCPA)

 Covers more people than most states — includes employees and job applicants, not just customers.
 Oregon’s AG has been active: published a detailed report on enforcement actions in 2025.
 Nonprofit organizations were added to coverage in July 2025.
+Jan 1, 2026 updates (HB 2008): Oregon now prohibits the sale of personal data when a controller knows or willfully disregards that a consumer is under 16.
+Also bans the sale of precise geolocation data within a 1,750-foot radius — among the strictest geolocation protections of any state.
+Oregon joined the universal opt-out mechanism states (requiring businesses to honor Global Privacy Control) on Jan 1, 2026.
 Jul 1, 2024

 Delaware